 I think the wistful wonder engendered by a beautiful coastal snowfall must surely be a luxury reserved solely for humans with nothing better to do.

-No, to most wild creatures — not least, the little ground-feeding birds shown at the start and end of the video above — snowfall must seem much less wondrous, and even more perilous, than most people can imagine.
-For as they wait in line at Starbucks, humans rarely need worry that a hungry predator might lurk unseen in the rafters above, watching and waiting, hoping impatiently to descend and dine al fresco … on them.
+To most wild creatures (not least, the little ground-feeding birds shown at the start and end of the video above) snowfall must seem much less wondrous — and potentially much more perilous — than most people can imagine.
+For as they wait in line at Starbucks, humans rarely need worry that a hungry predator lurking unseen in the rafters above — keenly watching, waiting, hoping — might descend and dine al fresco … on them.

 Snowfall brought this Cooper’s hawk into my back yard full of hope, I’m sure, that the clammy cold confusion it created among the bite-sized birds below might in turn create an easy snack for him.
 This hope brought him close enough to me — where he waited long enough for opportunity to appear — that I was able to set up a camera to record and observe him in greater detail than ever before.

 What a handsome bird!
 Those piercing red eyes speak volumes — so sharp and intense, constantly shifting their laser focus up-down, left-right — could any edible creature moving above or below hope to escape detection?

 I saw even more of this hawk after he flew, when I rushed to review the video.
 Thanks to the incredible optical zoom and stunning clarity of 4K digital recording provided by my patron saint (Sony), I could clearly see — for the first time ever in my own experience — a hawk’s tongue!
 With a few other interesting behaviors in evidence as well, it was such a pleasure to watch and record this beautiful predator as I stood at the furthest wild reaches of … my kitchen, looking out my back window.